hitonichi/hcmut-ssps-cc02-04/README.md

 # HCMUT SPSS: A smart printing service for students at HCMUT

-HCMUT SPSS is a dedicated platform designed to facilitate students in HCMUT have their printing jobs done easily and conviently.
+HCMUT SPSS is a dedicated platform designed to facilitate students at HCMUT in printing documents easily and conveniently.
 The system allows a student to print a document,choose a printer, and specifying the printing properties such as paper size, pages (of the file) to be printed, one-/double-sided, number of copies and printing requests will be sent to the printing service.
-Additionally, the Student Printing Service Officer (SPSO) can monitor usage patterns and configure various printing properties using the system..
+Additionally, the Student Printing Service Officer (SPSO) can monitor usage patterns and configure various printing properties using the system.

 # Features
 - Upload a printing document file via website.